junclemente/catalog_project/README.md

 * Once installed, type `python application.py` to run the app.
 * Open a browser and type: `localhost:8000`

-** Notes **
+#### Notes
 The application will contain links at the bottom that are for test purposes only.
+These can be removed by editing the "base.html" template file and removing the `{% include "test.html" %}` line.

 **API Endpoints** are links to the available API endpoints.

 **Authenticate / Authorization Test** are for testing editing and deleting information in the database.